MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/dragoperation_startasync_533541023.md

 ## -description

-Starts the drag and drop operation for the specified <xref:Microsoft.UI.Input.DragDrop.DragDropManager> using the specified input pointer.
+Starts the drag and drop operation for the specified [DragDropManager](/windows/windows-app-sdk/api/winrt/microsoft.ui.input.dragdrop/dragdropmanager) using the specified input pointer.

 ## -parameters